kostya-zero/pipe/README.md

 ## Requirements
 Important:
 - `python` - to make your applications work.
-- `nutika` - backend for pipe to build applications.
+- `nuitka` - backend for pipe to build applications.
 Must be installed with `pip`.

 Optional:
 - `ccache` - required to allow Nuitka use ccache (`pipe_useccache`).